Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 ---

-## Step 15: On Remote Production - Import the Local MySQL Drupal database
+## Step 15: On Remote Production - Import the Local MySQL Drupal Database

 **Prior to attempting this step, please consider the following:**